The Climate Center was established ~20+ years ago with an endowment from the Vetlesen Foundation .

-The Climate Center Committee is requesting proposal submissions for climate-related research projects twice a year, in April and October.
-The deadline for the next RFP is Tuesday, April 30, 2013.
-Proposals can be submitted at other times of the year, but are the exception and require a strong justification of the submission date.
+The Climate Center Committee is requesting proposal submissions for climate-related research projects twice a year.
+The deadline for the next RFP is 5pm on November 3rd, 2021.
+Proposals are submitted at other times of the year, but are the rare exception and require a strong justification of the submission date.

-The Climate Center provides money for the following five major purposes (in the order of priority):
+The Climate Center provides money for the following four major purposes:

 1. To fund start-up research projects aimed at leveraging government sponsored research grants.